 - Watch your email and make sure to whitelist Tailwind

-- Start designing pins with Tailwind Create here!
+- Learn how to make Pinterest pins with Tailwind Create here!

 Isn’t this great?
 Here’s a look at my attractive pins–the final version!